divijghose/firedrake/Reading-group.md

 ## Past editions

-2021-02-15 MGK went over _Accurate Discretization Of Poroelasticity Without Darcy Stability -- Stokes-Biot Stability Revisited_, Kent-Andre Mardal, Marie E. Rognes, Travis B. Thompson https://arxiv.org/pdf/2007.10012.pdf the headline message is that you can use more element pairs than you thought you could and still have a parameter-robust discretisation.
+2021-02-15 Matt Knepley went over _Accurate Discretization Of Poroelasticity Without Darcy Stability -- Stokes-Biot Stability Revisited_, Kent-Andre Mardal, Marie E. Rognes, Travis B. Thompson https://arxiv.org/pdf/2007.10012.pdf the headline message is that you can use more element pairs than you thought you could and still have a parameter-robust discretisation.

-2021-02-01 LM went over _Space-time block preconditioning for incompressible flow_, Danieli, Southworth, Wathen https://arxiv.org/abs/2101.07003
+2021-02-01 Lawrence Mitchell went over _Space-time block preconditioning for incompressible flow_, Danieli, Southworth, Wathen https://arxiv.org/abs/2101.07003

-2020-12-14 DAH went over a proposal to properly add dual spaces in UFL, and the consequences thereof.
+2020-12-14 David Ham went over a proposal to properly add dual spaces in UFL, and the consequences thereof.
 Now [available on the arxiv](https://arxiv.org/abs/2101.05158).

-2020-12-07 CJC covered some of the (relatively new) developments in parallel in time stuff, going over the [introduction to ParaDIAG](https://arxiv.org/abs/2005.09158) from Martin Gander and friends.
+2020-12-07 Colin Cotter covered some of the (relatively new) developments in parallel in time stuff, going over the [introduction to ParaDIAG](https://arxiv.org/abs/2005.09158) from Martin Gander and friends.

-2020-11-30 FW covered one paper on the new hotness of using neural nets for everything: Zongyi Li, Nikola Kovachki, Kamyar Azizzadenesheli, Burigede Liu, Kaushik Bhattacharya, Andrew Stuart, Anima Anandkumar, [_Fourier Neural Operator for Parametric Partial Differential Equations_ (2020)](https://arxiv.org/abs/2010.08895)
+2020-11-30 Florian Wechsung covered one paper on the new hotness of using neural nets for everything: Zongyi Li, Nikola Kovachki, Kamyar Azizzadenesheli, Burigede Liu, Kaushik Bhattacharya, Andrew Stuart, Anima Anandkumar, [_Fourier Neural Operator for Parametric Partial Differential Equations_ (2020)](https://arxiv.org/abs/2010.08895)

-2020-11-23 FW covered the (now sadly bitrotted) automated adaptivity that used to be implemented in Dolfin, described in Marie E. Rognes and Anders Logg, [_Automated Goal-Oriented Error Control I: Stationary Variational Problems_ (2013)](https://doi.org/10.1137/10081962X).
+2020-11-23 Florian Wechsung covered the (now sadly bitrotted) automated adaptivity that used to be implemented in Dolfin, described in Marie E. Rognes and Anders Logg, [_Automated Goal-Oriented Error Control I: Stationary Variational Problems_ (2013)](https://doi.org/10.1137/10081962X).

-2020-11-09 EM went through Mardal and Winther, [_Preconditioning discretizations of systems of partial differential equations_ (2011)](https://doi.org/10.1002/nla.716).
+2020-11-09 Eder Medina went through Mardal and Winther, [_Preconditioning discretizations of systems of partial differential equations_ (2011)](https://doi.org/10.1002/nla.716).

-2020-10-26 & 2020-11-02 IP talked us through the construction and analysis of the Stokes-Darcy element introduced in Mardal, Tai, and Winther, [_A robust finite element method for Darcy-Stokes flow_ (2002)](https://doi.org/10.1137/S0036142901383910).
+2020-10-26 & 2020-11-02 Ioannis Papadopoulos talked us through the construction and analysis of the Stokes-Darcy element introduced in Mardal, Tai, and Winther, [_A robust finite element method for Darcy-Stokes flow_ (2002)](https://doi.org/10.1137/S0036142901383910).
 (Available in Firedrake as `FunctionSpace(triangular_mesh, "MTW", 3)`).

 2020-10-12 & 2020-10-19.
-CJC talked us through the main points of Demkowicz and Gopalakrishnan, [_An overview of the discontinuous Petrov Galerkin method_ (2014)](https://doi.org/10.1007/978-3-319-01818-8_6).
+Colin Cotter talked us through the main points of Demkowicz and Gopalakrishnan, [_An overview of the discontinuous Petrov Galerkin method_ (2014)](https://doi.org/10.1007/978-3-319-01818-8_6).

 Summer 2020.
 We read through [Joachim Schöberl's](https://www.asc.tuwien.ac.at/~schoeberl/wiki/index.php/Joachim_Schöberl)